DesperatePeter/starsector-advanced-weapon-control/README.md

 HoldFire(Flux>90%) | Weapon will hold fire if ship flux >= 90%
 HoldFire(Flux>75%) | Weapon will hold fire if ship flux >= 75%
 HoldFire(Flux>50%) | Weapon will hold fire if ship flux >= 50%
-ConserveAmmo* | Weapon will use Opportunist mode when ammo < 90% PanicFire* | When ship hull drops below 50%, this weapon will fire hail mary shots.
-Useful for guided missiles.
+ConserveAmmo* | Weapon will behave similar to Opportunist mode when ammo < 50% PanicFire* | When ship hull drops below 50%, this weapon will fire hail mary shots.
+Useful for _guided_ missiles.
-PD(Flux>50%) | Weapon will only shoot missiles/fighters when flux > 50%.
-Only use with modes/weapons that can target fighters/missiles.
-PD(Ammo<90%) | Same as PD(Flux>50%), but instead activates when ammo is below 90%.
-Mainly intended for burst PD lasers etc.

 *these suffixes rely on custom AI and will not work well with custom AI disabled.
 They will work best when forcing custom AI in the settings.